 Some evidence has been documented that calcification does not respond in a linear way to temperature or environmental changes in general (Worum et al., 2007).
 In one study using stable isotope data from fossil Porites (9-10 Ma), inconsistent subannual timing of the HDB-LDB rhythms among specimens and within individual specimens has been observed, i.e. shifts in the timing of the HDB from the summer to the winter season and the presence of double HDBs in a single year (Brachert et al., 2013).
-The reasons for this variable timing of the HDB in z-corals of the same coral taxon at any given site of growth remains poorly known, but may represent the effect of multiple environmental factors acting in concert on non-linear calcification responses (Brachert et al., 2013).

-Upwellings mitigated Plio-Pleistocene heat stress for reef corals on the Florida platform (USA)

-One of these factors has been shown to be water depth, i.e. the timing of the HDB varies with water-depth (Klein et al., 1992).
-Here we present seasonally-resolved stable isotope records from fossil zooxanthellate corals (z-corals) in combination with data on their calcification history.
-This study aims at constraining the environment of growth and the annual and seasonal water temperatures on the Florida carbonate platform during some Pliocene and Pleistocene interglacials and how these factors controlled skeletal calcification in z-corals.
-We present the first calcification records from fossil corals and discuss their interpretation with regard to upwelling and the fate of coral calcification along the Florida reef tract with continued global warming.
-This study complements a previous study on long-term seasonality recorded by Florida corals and mollusks (Brachert et al., 2014).
+The reasons for this variable timing of the HDB in z corals of the same coral taxon at any given site of growth remains poorly known, but may represent the effect of multiple environmental factors acting in concert on non-linear calcification responses (Brachert et al., 2013).
+One of these factors has been shown to be water depth, i.e. the timing of the HDB varies with water depth (Klein et al., 1992).
+Here we present seasonally resolved stable isotope records from fossil z corals in combination with data on their calcification history.
+This study aims at constraining the environment of growth and the annual and seasonal water temperatures on the Florida carbonate platform during some Pliocene and Pleistocene interglacials and how these factors controlled skeletal calcification in z corals.
+We discuss the calcification signatures with regard to upwelling and the fate of coral calcification along the Florida reef tract with continued global warming.
+This study complements a previous study on long-term seasonality recorded by Florida corals and mollusks (Brachert et al., 2014) and forms the basis for a companion paper on fossil z coral calcification rates (Brachert et al., 2015).